A lot of businesses are starting to take their content marketing campaigns seriously.

 You can also take the audio of that webinar and turn it into a Podcast.

-Or you can take the blog posts you have and turn them into podcasts.
+Or you can take the blog posts you have and turn them into podcasts as part of your editorial calendar.
+Re-purposing content is an essential part of a good marketing campaign.

 I have done this for a few of the posts on CrazyEgg.

-As a framework, just think about how you can take a piece of content and adapt it into the following formats –
+As a framework, just think about how you can take a type of content and adapt it into the following formats –

 - Audio – Podcasts